-After installation of a cap surface began in May, the progress on the French’s Landfill site is currently on track, according to Township Administrator Scott Pezarras.
+After i, the progress on the French’s Landfill site is currently on track, according to Township Administrator Scott Pezarras.

 The current process entails the rolling out of a woven fabric-like layer that unravels like a carpet over the entire site.
 After the fabric, which is made of a “geotextile” substance, covers the entire landfill site, a layer of clay will be poured on top, and it will be capped with an additional cover layer.

 A geomat is then placed over that layer, which is also covered by two feet of soil and landscaping items, such as grass.
 Through this process, rain water which falls at the site will not interact or interfere with other substances that were buried there over the years.

 “The landfill capping is on schedule,” said Pezarras.
 “We’re due to get a substantially complete approval from the Environmental Protection Agency (EPA) in mid to late September.”